madnificent/SEXML/contrib/sexml-objects/cl-binds/README.txt

 #<USER {B8FB781}>

 CL-BINDS> (value bindable)
-"foo"  ;;this is read from the user-objects username slot as expected.
+"foo read-value" ;; this is read from the user-objects username slot as expected.
+     		 ;; note that the value returned is the result of calling the ;; function specified in :reader attribute of the bindable-object

 CL-BINDS> (setf (value bindable) "set after bind") "set after bind" ;; this will set the username slot of the user-object as value slot
-                 ;; is bound to username
+                 ;; is bound to username, the value that is set will be the result ;; of calling the function specified in :writer attribute of the ;; bindable-object

 CL-BINDS> (get-username user-object)
-"set after bind"
+"set after bind written-value"

 CL-BINDS> (setf (%bound-object bindable) nil)
 NIL  ;; binding removed, everything is back to normal now.